-Step into the shoes of world icon Nelson Mandela at the Nelson Mandela Museum, which has 2 sites, 1 in Mthatha and the second in his hometown of Qunu in the Eastern Cape.
+Step into the shoes of world icon Nelson Mandela at the Nelson Mandela Museum, which has two sites, one in Mthatha and the second in his hometown of Qunu in the Eastern Cape.

 I had the pleasure of exploring the Qunu site, which is also utilised as a Youth and Heritage Centre.
 The centre facilitates educational programmes for school children, hosts youth camps, teaches them about culture and encourages creativity through theatre, dance and crafts sessions.

 Located near to the remains of the hut where Nelson Rolihlahla Mandela was given his English name, Nelson, and began his school career, the museum is a must-visit attraction when in the Eastern Cape.
 It offers a memorable cultural experience that gives one insight into the life of South Africa's most famous person.

 Guests can opt for a self-guided tour or a professionally guided tour.
 The museum caters for groups of various sizes, including school tours, and offers a heritage trail that follows Mandela’s footsteps.

 There are five tour options, from a half-day tour to an overnight hiking tour at Coffee Bay in the Eastern Cape Wild Coast.
 Tours are combinations of a visit to his primary school, a hike through the hills and village of Qunu, travelling to Bhunga Building in Mthatha, which is the other Museum site, a visit to Mvezo village and a tour of Fort Hare University.

 But the museum is not just a space documenting aspects of Mandela’s life – it has upmarket accommodation facilities including backpacker-style rooms, which house up to 60 persons, and six executive double-room units for families, couples and business travellers.
 Conference facilities are available, and cultural insights such as traditional dance and food are available by arrangement.